ashutoshmjain/gita/src/how.md

 ## content ..

-As you will see when you toggle the chapters, this web app has three main sections :
+You will see when you toggle the sidebar (on left), this web app has three main sections :

 <div style="padding-left:40px;font-size:0.9em;">

 ## mathura (work in progress)

 The first section is a historical narrative.
 It discovers a period five to seven thousand years back - around the city of `Mathura`.
-It ventures into the time when we first adopted written word as primary medium of communication.
+It ventures into the time when we first adopted written word as primary medium of information storage.

+Text was a profound discovery.
+With it, we learnt to send information to distant places in space and time. `Gita` is the first written message preserved for the future generations.
+The larger carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
+The reason is simple - no one can improve the truth -  the original composition of `Krishna Dwaipayana`.

-With text, we learnt to send information to distant places in space-time. `Gita` is the first written message preserved for the future generations.
-It underscores `Karm yoga` as a path to gradually accumulate value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible knowledge.
+`Gita` underscores `Karm yoga` (work protocol) as a path to gradually accumulate value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible knowledge.
+Despite thousands of elaborate attempts to understand, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information.
-It laid the founding ideas of even bigger shift that happened in nearby city of `Dwarka`  - discovery of gold as a store of value.
+It laid the founding ideas (proof of work) of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.

-From barter to bitcoin - value storage always follows the properties of information.
+From barter to bitcoin - value store always follows the properties of information store.

-- barter was synchronous like the spoken word
+- barter was synchronous spot deal - like the spoken word
 - gold allowed us to preserve value the way written word preserved the information
 - bitcoin is gold of internet as written word morphed into digital.

 ## gita

-The second section is original translation of `Bhagvad Gita` in English (`Kiasri Mohan Ganguly` - 1896).
+The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

-`Gita` is the source of `Karm Yoga` - work protocol.
-While `Karm Yoga` is proven means to exit sufferings of this world, it also has profound implications the way we approach value exchange.
-It laid the spiritual foundation for `Nishkaam Yazna` to enable contemporary society adopt work ethics - foremost example being `Arjuna` who wanted to shun his responsibility as a warrior.
-Finding peace and prosperity in proof of work is relevant even today - it is a timeless idea.
+`Gita` is the source code of `Karm Yoga` - the work protocol.
+While `Karm Yoga` is proven means to exit sufferings of this world, it also elaborates the ideal path to approach value exchange.
+It establishes the spiritual foundation for selfless focus (`Nishkaam Yazna`) to enable society adopt work ethics - foremost example being `Arjuna`, who wanted to shun his responsibility as a warrior.
+Finding peace (and prosperity) in work without desires is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
-This ‘point of view’ may be useful to "tech-savvy" readers who desire to see `Gita` in prevailing rationale of popular science.
+This point of view may be useful to readers who desire to see `Gita` in prevailing rationale of popular science.

 ## mahabharata

-The third section is the original translation (1896) of the entire epic.
-I recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) to appreciate the guiding motivations of translation work — an immense task without the luxury of modern computing tools.

-As per Swami Angnananda, a foremost `Gita` scholar, the information that `Dwaipayana` (writer of `Gita`) wanted to communicate was by design, kept center-folded in a highly immersive narrative - `Mahabharata`.
-So immersive that even after seven thousand years, the epic is as interesting a read as the day it was written.
+As per Swami Angnananda, a foremost `Gita` scholar, `Dwaipayana` by design placed `Gita` center-folded in a highly immersive narrative - `Mahabharata`.
+So immersive that even after thousands of years, the epic is as interesting a read as the day it was written.

+The third section is the original translation  of the entire `Mahabharata` - the longest poem, ever written in any language.
+I recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) before you take a plunge - to appreciate the guiding motivations of translation work.

 </div>